archesproject/arches-docs/docs/developing/getting-started/creating-a-development-environment.rst

 + A ``.gitignore`` file will already be generated in your project.
 + Make sure all sensitive information (db credentials, API keys, etc.) is stored in ``settings_local.py``, **not** ``settings.py``.
++ Run ``pre-commit install`` from the project root to benefit from auto-fixes for linting and formatting.

 The Package (optional)
 ----------------------